StevenBlack/vocab/million-dollar-words.md

 the Milky Way.
 Coffee creamers are galactoid.
 So is the blood of many insects.

+### Gambler's Fallacy
+We often feel we're owed luck for being unlucky.
+"The coin was heads 10 flips in a row, the next flip has gotta be tails!"
+But probability has no memory;
+it won't make amends for its past behavior.
+Therefore, treat every possibility independent of the past.

 ### garrulous
 Excessively talkative in a silly, chattering way.
 Often misused to mean just plain friendly and willing to talk, which is loquacious.
 Save garrulous to